Updated: Sep 5

 • Obedience training.
 Teach and review basic obedience commands early on.
 Well trained dogs are more likely to follow orders when misbehaving.

 • Time out.
-If your puppy won’t stop a bad behavior, put him in a room or better yet in his kennel with toys to keep him busy until he calms down.
+If your puppy won’t stop a bad behaviour, put him in a room or better yet in his kennel with toys to keep him busy until he calms down.

 • Be consistent.
-It is very important that all behaviors be managed consistently by all family members.
+It is very important that all behaviours be managed consistently by all family members.

 • Promote socialization.
-Exposure to a variety of people and other animals as the puppy grows and develops, especially during the first 4 months, will help prevent asocial behaviors, fears, and biting.
+Exposure to a variety of people and other animals as the puppy grows and develops, especially during the first 4 months, will help prevent asocial behaviours, fears, and biting.

 What Not To Do

 You should never use physical punishment with a puppy.
 This includes:

 • Scruff shakes

 • Forcing the puppy to the floor, or pinning him down

 • Thumping or swatting his nose, hitting, or kicking